vladopajic/go-actor/README.md

 Intention of go-actor is to bring [actor model](https://en.wikipedia.org/wiki/Actor_model) closer to Go developers and to provide design pattern needed to build scalable and high performing concurrent programs.

 Without re-usable design principles codebase of complex system can become hard to maintain.
-Codebase written using Golang can highly benefit from design principles based on actor model as gorutines and channels naturally translate to actors and mailboxes.
+Codebase written using Golang can highly benefit from design principles based on actor model as goroutines and channels naturally translate to actors and mailboxes.

 ## Advantage

 - Entire codebase can be modelled with the same design principles where the actor is the universal primitive.
-Example: in microservice architectured systems each service is an actor which reacts and sends messages to other services (actors).
+Example: in microservice architected systems each service is an actor which reacts and sends messages to other services (actors).
 Services themselves could be made of multiple components (actors) which interact with other components by responding and sending messages.
-- Golang’s gorutines and channels naturally translate to actors and mailboxes.
+- Golang’s goroutines and channels naturally translate to actors and mailboxes.
 - System can be designed without the use of mutex.
 This can give performance gains as overlocking is not rare in complex components.
-- Optimal for Golang's gorutine scheduler
+- Optimal for Golang's goroutine scheduler
 - Legacy codebase can transition to actor based design because components modelled with go-actor have a simple interface which could be integrated anywhere.